sadok-dridi/FINHUB-TN/README.md

 # FinHub – FinTech Escrow Platform

-FinHub is a collaborative university project developed as part of the PIDEV course.
+FinHub is a collaborative university project developed.
-The goal of this project is to design and implement a FinTech platform centered around a secure **escrow system**, ensuring safe transactions between multiple parties.
+The goal of this project is to design and implement a  platform centered around a secure **escrow system**, ensuring safe transactions between multiple parties.

 ##  Project Objectives
 - Implement a reliable escrow workflow